-Lake Erie's icy waters, wicked winds hamper plane's recovery
+More human remains found in search for plane in Lake Erie

 “All you can do is look for the bubbles because they always go up,” he said.
 “It’s all a guessing game pretty much.”

-Associated Press researcher Jennifer Farrar contributed to this story from New York.
+Associated Press researcher Jennifer Farrar in New York contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.